Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Religions of Arunachal Pradesh

-Arunachal Pradesh displays remarkable religious diversity, with communities practicing various faiths.
+Arunachal Pradesh displays remarkable religious diversity, with communities practising various faiths.

 1. Buddhism

-• Prominent in western Arunachal, especially Tawang, Bumla, and surrounding regions.
+- Prominent in western Arunachal, especially Tawang, Bumla, and the surrounding regions.

-• Buddhist monasteries such as Tawang Monastery and places like Kameng are important spiritual centers.
+- Buddhist monasteries such as Tawang Monastery and places like Kameng are important spiritual centres.

 2. Christianity